 We are a married couple with four boys.
-The eldest is working in London, the second is working his way round the world with the horse racing industry, the third is married and living in New York with his husband and the fourth has just finished his third year in Trinity College, Dublin. with one more to go.
+The eldest is working in London, the second is working his way round the world with the horse racing industry, the third is married and living in New York with his husband and the fourth is working in Dublin.

 We found this house 25 years ago.
 Built in about 1760, it was a virtual ruin and we have restored the main block.
 The gardens, which include two walled gardens, are gradually being restored.
 Caroline is a keen and knowledgeable gardener (RHS qualified), while Patrick is an architectural historian.

 Our sons come home for holidays and we have students staying in the house at times.

 If they want to learn English we can help them and Patrick is TEFL qualified and can give English lessons.

 We encourage them to explore the surrounding beautiful countryside and take them with us for walks and visits to local sites if they want to come.
 We teach them about the Irish legends of this area and Irish history and architecture.